-The Group's sensitivity to foreign currencies has decreased in relation to the United States dollar during the current year mainly due to the decrease in trade and bills payable denominated in United States dollars outstanding as at the end of the year.
+The Group's sensitivity to foreign currencies has decreased in relation to the United States dollar during the current year mainly due to the decrease in trust receipts denominated in United States dollars outstanding as at the end of the year.

-The Group's foreign currency sensitivity in relation to the Australian dollar has decreased in the year due to lower inter-company balances denominated in Australian dollars.
+The Group's foreign currency sensitivity in relation to the Australian dollar has increased in the year due to higher inter-company balances denominated in Australian dollars.

-The Group's foreign currency sensitivity in relation to the Hong Kong dollar has increased in the year due to higher inter-company balances denominated in Hong Kong dollars.
+The Group's foreign currency sensitivity in relation to the Hong Kong dollar has increased in the year due to higher in trust receipts denominated in Hong Kong dollars.

-The Group's foreign currency sensitivity in relation to the Japanese yen has increased in the year due to higher inter-company balances denominated in Japanese yen.
+The Group's foreign currency sensitivity in relation to the Japanese yen has decreased in the year due to lower inter-company balances denominated in Japanese yen.